zhengnengchen/linkbench/README.md

 MongoDB is a document store, so we use indexes that are roughly analogous to the indexes you would create on a set of SQL tables.
-The indexes that are used for the standard MongoDB benchmark can be created with the following commands in the Mongo shell:
+The indexes that are used for the standard MongoDB benchmark can be created with the Mongo shell.

+These are the commands for classic - LinkStoreMongoDb.java:

     use linkdb
     db.linktable.createIndex({id1: 1, link_type: 1, id2: 1}, {unique: true});